 My kids and all of their friends clamor for the large, chewy pretzel rods.
-They are fantastic fresh from the oven.—Melissa Shaw, Burnettsville, Indiana
+They are fantastic fresh from the oven. —Lisa Shaw, Burnettsville, Indiana

 Featured In: 15 After-School Snacks Kids Will Love